Get into the action with the best action games on the Nintendo Switch

 Cons:

-Overcooked 2 delivers a fun and frantic kitchen game.
-Whether you're going it solo, or with a team, it's time to get cooking.

-Best Relaxing Play: Yoshi's Crafted World
+Best for casual fans: Yoshi's Crafted World

 Yoshi's Crafted World takes a different gambit when it comes to delivering a fun platformer that anyone can enjoy.
 With adorable graphics, an outfit system, and a play style that is never so difficult that you want to throw your controller across the room in frustration, it is a fun experience.
 You'll see items that look handcrafted like signs, and it's clear that many background items are hung in place with string.
 It adds to the cuteness factor and plays into the personality of Yoshi games.

-One of the more amusing features of this game is the outfit system.
+In our review, we noted that one of the more amusing features of this game is the outfit system.
 There are 170 different costumes that you'll use in-game currency to purchase through gachapon capsule machines.
 You never get handed duplicate outfits; there is always something new to try on.
-Aside from being adorable, the costumes give you armor, protection players from any dangers Yoshi might face.
+Aside from being adorable, the costumes give you armor, protecting players from any dangers Yoshi might face.
 So, if you're looking for the most challenging way to play, feel free to collect outfits...just don't put them on.

-It's very easy to roll through the 40 levels that are part of the game, even when you try to up the ante.
+It's very easy to roll through the 40 levels of the game, even when you try to up the ante.
 The real fun in Yoshis' Crafted World is going back to find the collectibles hidden throughout each level.
 Each level hides 20 red coins, along with several smiley flowers.
 You'll also be able to pick up specific missions that send you back to the level to find hyper-specific items.
 If you're a completionist, you can expect to play most levels at least 2-3 times before you manage to get that sweet 100% score.

 Pros: